 All banks in Ireland, for example, can only sell the products of a single life assurance company (here’s a list – scroll to the investments and pension section).

-In contrast, Moneycube and many other advisers can compare financial products from numerous sources.
-That means you are getting independent advice.
+In contrast, Moneycube and many other advisers can compare financial products from numerous sources, selecting what fits best with your requirements.

 Advice ain’t free – so it’s vital to understand how you are paying for it.
 Good advisers will give you a choice between paying for their advice directly, and a commission-based fee.
 The best financial adviser will spell out their fees in public.